IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

 IfcOpenShell Architecture
 -------------------------

-A large part of the BlenderBIM Add-on is understanding how IFC data is modified.
-This code is not technically part of the the BlenderBIM Add-on codebase, but it is vital to understand.
+A large part of Bonsai is understanding how IFC data is modified.
+This code is not technically part of the Bonsai codebase, but it is vital to understand.
 You will need to be familiar with the IfcOpenShell Python module.

 Manipulating IFC data is not simple.
 IFC may be serialised into multiple formats, multiple schema versions must be supported, and geometry may be defined